MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/windows-uefi-firmware-update-platform.md

 - UEFI-updatable device firmware.

-    This device firmware can be updated using a device driver package leveraging the same mechanism as system firmware.
+    This device firmware can be updated using a device driver package using the same mechanism as system firmware.
 A device firmware update is distributed as a firmware update package.
 After the firmware update package is on the end-user's system, Windows will use the UEFI UpdateCapsule function to hand-off the device firmware payload to the platform firmware for processing.
-This process is virtually identical to how Windows hands off system firmware update payload, and is discussed below.
+This process is identical to how Windows hands off system firmware update payload, and is discussed below.

-    It is recommended that device firmware be updated using a discrete firmware update driver package, but device firmware may also be updated with system firmware as part of a single firmware update driver package.
+    It's recommended that device firmware is updated using a discrete firmware update driver package.
+However, device firmware may also be updated with system firmware as part of a single firmware update driver package.

     > [!NOTE]
     > UEFI should not be used to update peripheral devices.
 UEFI requires devices to be present during reboot to apply a firmware update which cannot be guaranteed with (external, removable) peripheral devices.

 - Driver-updatable device firmware.

     This device firmware can be updated by the device driver during the normal Windows OS runtime.
-Updating device firmware using normal Windows OS drivers is not covered by this paper.
+Updating device firmware using normal Windows OS drivers isn't covered by this paper.

 ### System requirements for Windows firmware updates